Offensive-Panda/D3MPSEC/README.md

    pypykatz lsa minidump [filename]

-# This is only for education purposes.
+# This repository is only for educational purposes.